Business broker

 Business brokers, also called business transfer agents, or intermediaries, assist buyers and sellers of privately held businesses in the buying and selling process.
 They typically estimate the value of the business; advertise it for sale with or without disclosing its identity; handle the initial potential buyer interviews, discussions, and negotiations with prospective buyers; facilitate the progress of the due diligence investigation and generally assist with the business sale.

 The use of a business broker is not a requirement for the sale or conveyance of a business in most parts of the world.

 In the US, using a broker is also not a requirement for obtaining a small business or SBA loan from a lender.
 However, once a broker is used, a special escrow attorney sometimes called a settlement attorney (very similar to a Real Estate Closing in practice) ensures that all parties involved get paid.
 In the UK, that service is provided by a commercial solicitor specializing in transaction activity.

 Business brokers generally serve the lower market, also known as the Main Street market, where most transactions are outright purchases of businesses.
 Investment banks, transaction advisors, corporate finance firms and others serve the middle market space for larger privately held companies as these transactions often involve mergers and acquisitions (M&A), recapitalizations, management buyouts and public offerings which require a different set of skills and, often, licensing from a regulatory body.
 Business brokers and M&A firms do overlap activities in the lower end of the M&A market.

 Agency relationships with clients and customers

-Traditionally, the broker provides a conventional full-service, commission-based brokerage relationship under a signed agreement with a seller or "buyer representation" agreement with a buyer.
-In most US states this creates, under common law, an agency relationship with fiduciary obligations.
-Some states also have statutes which define and control the nature of the representation and have specific business broker licensing requirements.
+Traditionally, the broker provides a conventional full-service, commission-based brokerage relationship under a signed agreement with a seller or a “buyer representation” agreement with a buyer.
+In most US states, this creates, under common law, an agency relationship with fiduciary obligations.
+Some states also have statutes that define and control the nature of the representation and have specific business broker licensing requirements.